code16/sharp/docs/building-entity-form.md

 You can add multiple conditional display rules, chaining calls to `addConditionalDisplay(string $fieldKey, $values = true)`.
 In this case, all conditions will be linked with a `AND` operator by default (meaning all conditions must be verified to display the slave field), but this can be switch to an `OR` easily with `setConditionalDisplayOrOperator()` (and back with `setConditionalDisplayAndOperator()`).

+#### Formatters

+Every field is linked to a Formatter, which defines the way data is formatted right before sending it to the front (last step, after transformers) and right after reception from the front (first step, before transformers).

+Sharp provides a Formatter implementation per field type, but you can override this using the `setFormatter($formatter)` setter, providing a `Code16\Sharp\Form\Fields\Formatters\SharpFieldFormatter` implementation.

 #### Form fields specific attributes